Deena Nicole Cortese Shares Pic Of Stunning Gift She Received On The Anniversary Of Her Father’s Passing

-Deena Nicole Cortese shared a photo of a stunning gift she received from her husband Christopher Buckner to commemorate the 4th anniversary of the passing of her beloved father John Cortese.
+Deena Nicole Cortese shared a photo of a stunning gift she received from her husband Christopher Buckner to commemorate the fourth anniversary of the passing of her beloved father John Cortese.
 The token of love was a way to show the Jersey Shore: Family Vacation star that her dad would always watch over both her and her son, C.J.
-Deena posted a snapshot of the touching gift to her Instagram account with a caption where she explained her shock over the thoughtful gesture from her husband.
+Deena posted a snapshot of the touching gift to her Instagram account with a caption that explained her shock over the thoughtful gesture from her husband.

-Christopher had a drawing made of Deena’s later father John Cortese.
+Christopher had a drawing made of Deena’s later father.
 He was depicted in the artwork holding C.J. in his arms.
 The breathtaking gift showed John wearing a brown jacket.
 C.J. was drawn wearing a red, blue, and white plaid shirt and shorts.
 It appeared that the photo was taken from a prior image Deena shared of herself and her father on Instagram.

 View this post on Instagram